yuniye/yuniye/README.md

    You should see the output: `Hello, World!`.

-4. **Explore**: Familiarize yourself with the Yuniye language by checking out the [Yuniye language reference](https://github.com/yuniye/yuniye/blob/main/doc/docs.md).
+4. **Explore**: Familiarize yourself with the Yuniye language by checking out [Yuniye Documentation](https://github.com/yuniye/yuniye/blob/main/doc/docs.md).

 ## Documentation